unknowtherwise67/Unified-Android-Tweaker/README.md

 - Minimum Linux Kernel: 3+ ; Recommended Linux Kernel: 4+
 - A brains with a little knowledges about softwares and experiences

-## KNOW ISSUES
+## KNOW ISSUES AND FIXES
-- On newest KernelSU manager (0.8.0+), module may failed to install after new KernelSU been reconstructed and use new spare image to store module.
-User may stop updating and stay on old manager version for now until new solution is found.
+- On newest KernelSU manager (0.8.0+), module may failed to install after new KernelSU been reconstructed and use new spare image to store module - Fix by completely remove adb inside data folder of system root and reboot or clean install software/firmware/rom on device before update to newest KernelSU Manager.
-- Some tweak paramter may failed to apply, this may because some of them is hardcode-locked by developers or manufacturers.
+- Some tweak paramter may failed to apply, this may because some of them is hardcode-locked by developers or manufacturers - It can be normal.

 ## Install
 1. Install in any installed root manager with module capablity.